OfficeDev/teams-toolkit-samples/todo-list-with-Azure-backend-M365/README.md

 1. You could try to delete todo item by clicking "..." and then choose "delete" button.

 ## Use the App in Outlook
-To preview your app running in Microsoft Office Home, log into office.com with test tenant credentials.
-Click on the ellipses (...) menu on the Office app bar.
+To view your app running in Outlook on desktop, launch Outlook and sign in using your test tenant account.
+Click on the ellipses (...) menu on the Outlook app bar.
 Your sideloaded app title will appear among your installed apps.

 ![Tab App Flow](images/OpenAppInOutlook.jpg)